Babcock order book rises to 13.5 billion pounds

-LONDON British engineering contractor Babcock (BAB.L) said on Monday its order book for the coming year had risen to 13.5 billion pounds, helped by recent contract wins and its acquisition of helicopter transport firm Avincis.
+LONDON British engineering contractor Babcock said on Monday its order book for the coming year had risen to 13.5 billion pounds ($23.1 billion), helped by recent contract wins and its acquisition of helicopter transport firm Avincis.

-The 123-year-old group, whose largest customer is Britain's Ministry of Defence, said first-quarter trading was in line with its expectations and that its bid pipeline stood at 16 billion.
+The 123-year-old group, which generates more than half of its revenue from the UK Ministry of Defense (MoD), said first-quarter trading was in line with its expectations and that its bid pipeline stood at 16 billion.

 The company said the completion of its acquisition of Avincis added 2 billion pounds to its order book, and that good progress had been made in the planned refinancing of the helicopter transport firm's debt.